codeonlyjs/website/content/guide/apiRouter.md

 ## PageCache Class {#PageCache}

-Implements a simple MRU cache that can be used to cache Page components for route handlers
+Implements a simple MRU cache that can be used to cache page components used by route handlers.

 ```ts
 class PageCache {